 Evan had signed a commit to Duke.

-- Evan was a member of the National Honor Society, and has served as part of the Student Government Association for all four years of his high school career.
-Carter is also involved in Fellowship of Christian Athletes.
+In high school, Evan was a member of the National Honor Society and has served as part of the Student Government Association for all four years of his high school career.
+He was the valedictorian of his high school class.

 -